Leaf-Agriculture/docs/docs/credentials_sentera.md

 &nbsp<span class="badge badge--success">GET</span> `/users/{leafUserId}/sentera-credentials`

-Get the Sentera credentials of the Leaf User based on its `id` and returns a JSON with the credentials.
+Get the Sentera credentials of the Leaf User based on its id and returns a JSON with the credentials.
+If during background processing we detect that this credential is no longer valid, the value of the status will be changed.

 #### Request examples